Sons of God: Second Temple Judaism (c. 500 BCE – 70 CE)

 The Book of Enoch, the Enochic Book of Giants, and the Book of Jubilees refer to the Watchers who are paralleled to the "sons of God" in Genesis 6.
 The Epistle of Barnabas is considered by some to acknowledge the Enochian version.

 Interpretation

 Judaism

 That the "sons of God" were separate enough from the "daughters of men" that they warranted such a distinction, has spawned millennia's worth of debate regarding the meaning of the term.
-Historically, in Jewish thought, this passage has had many interpretations.
-Here are three:
+Historically, in Jewish thought, this passage has had many interpretations: